kintsugi-programmer/kintsugi-stack-interview-sql-ds/README.md

 **Tool Used**: MySQL Workbench / BeeKeeper Studio

 **Database**: Awesome Chocolates (must be downloaded and loaded)

-**Instructions**: Refer to video description for database setup instructions

 ### Creating Your First Query